aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/change-adjustment-values-of-the-shape/_index.md

 ---
 title: Change Adjustment Values of the Shape with JavaScript via C++
 linktitle: Change Adjustment Values of the Shape
 type: docs
 weight: 2000
 url: /javascript-cpp/change-adjustment-values-of-the-shape/
 description: Learn how to change adjustment values of shapes in Excel using Aspose.Cells for JavaScript via C++.
 ---

 {{% alert color="primary" %}}
-Aspose.Cells provides [**Shape.geometry**](https://reference.aspose.com/cells/javascript-cpp/shape/#geometry--) property to make changes to the adjustment points with shapes.
+Aspose.Cells provides [**Shape.geometry**](https://reference.aspose.com/cells/javascript-cpp/shape/#geometry--) property to make changes to the adjustment points of shapes.
 In the Microsoft Excel UI, adjustments display as yellow diamond nodes.
 For example:

-- Rounded Rectangle has an adjustment to change the arc
+- Rounded Rectangle has an adjustment to change the arc.
-- Triangle has an adjustment to change the location of the point
+- Triangle has an adjustment to change the location of the point.
-- Trapezoid has an adjustment to change the width of the top
+- Trapezoid has an adjustment to change the width of the top.
-- Arrows have two adjustments to change the shape of the head and tail
+- Arrows have two adjustments to change the shape of the head and tail.

-This article will explain the use of [**Shape.geometry**](https://reference.aspose.com/cells/javascript-cpp/shape/#geometry--) property to change the adjustment value of the different shapes.
+This article will explain the use of [**Shape.geometry**](https://reference.aspose.com/cells/javascript-cpp/shape/#geometry--) property to change the adjustment values of the different shapes.
 {{% /alert %}}

 ## **Change Adjustment Values**